Special offer

 Areas of improvement

-If you have employees who aren’t meeting attendance expectations, you may use performance review phrases that highlight their areas of improvement in this area.
-The following phrases can inform them that their attendance needs improvement:
+If you have employees who aren’t meeting attendance expectations, use performance review phrases to encourage them to improve in this area:

 Attitude performance review phrases

-An employee’s attitude can affect their work and the work of those around them.
-Whether they have a positive or negative attitude, their outlook can influence their coworkers’ frames of mind and impact their quality of work.
-Here are some performance review phrases that can highlight an employee’s strengths and weaknesses regarding their attitude:
+An employee’s attitude and interpersonal skills can affect their work and the work of those around them.
+Whether they have a positive or negative attitude can influence the quality of their work.
+Here are some performance review phrases that can highlight an employee’s strengths and weaknesses regarding their attitude.

 Positives

-When you recognize an employee for their positive attitude, it signals your appreciation for their outlook regardless of the circumstances.
-It can also encourage them to maintain this optimism, which helps promote a positive work environment.
-Here are some phrases that highlight an employee’s strengths when it comes to their attitude at work:
+When you recognize an employee for their positive attitude, it signals your appreciation for their outlook.
+Recognition can also contribute to a collaborative, positive work environment and motivate them to maintain their outlook.
+Here are some phrases for praising a positive attitude:

 Areas of improvement

-Performance reviews often include phrases that cover an employee’s overall work ethic and performance to let them know how they’re doing with everyday tasks and responsibilities.
-These phrases can help indicate areas for improvement and acknowledge positive progress.
-Here are some example phrases that can highlight an employee’s strengths and weaknesses in this area:
+Performance reviews often include phrases that cover an employee’s overall work ethic and performance.
+Here are some example phrases that can highlight an employee’s strengths and weaknesses in this area.

 Positives

-If an employee consistently meets work expectations or overachieves in their everyday duties, highlight these strengths in a performance review to encourage them to continue this work ethic.
+If an employee consistently meets or exceeds expectations in performing their everyday duties, highlight these strengths and their strong organizational skills in a performance review to encourage them to continue this work ethic.

 Here are some phrases that can emphasize an employee’s strong work ethic and overall performance: